ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The ID of resource record.

 -i, --instance INSTANCE
 :   Instance name or ID.
-If the name is not set, the context instance specified by `ibmcloud dns instance-target` is used.
+If the name is not set, the context instance that is specified by `ibmcloud dns instance-target` is used.

 -f, --force
 :   Delete resource record without prompting for confirmation.